 Yes.
 There are many reasons why it's important to cover everyone. a) Health care is a human right.
 Human beings take care of each other without regard to what papers we have. b) Access to health care is a public health issue.
-People with infectious diseases who remain untreated spread their illness to others. c) Undocumented immigrants pay taxes - through payroll deductions, rent/property tax, sales tax, and so on - that studies have shown amount to far more than they receive in government benefits. d) Even now, if people without documentation become seriously ill and go to the emergency room, they cannot be turned away.
+People with infectious diseases who remain untreated spread their illness to others. c) Undocumented immigrants pay taxes - through payroll deductions, rent/property tax, sales tax, and so on -- that studies have shown amount to far more than they receive in government benefits. d) Even now, if people without documentation become seriously ill and go to the emergency room, they cannot be turned away.
 Instead of forcing them into inappropriate health care settings, we should take care of them properly.

-What benefits are covered under HR 676?
+What benefits are covered under the Illinois Universal Health Care Act?

-All medically necessary medical services are covered, including primary and preventive care, specialty care, inpatient and outpatient care, emergency care, prescription drugs, durable medical equipment, long-term care, home care, mental health services, dental services, substance abuse treatment, chiropractic services, and vision and hearing care.
+All medically necessary medical services are covered, including primary and preventive care, specialty care other than elective cosmetic treatment, inpatient and outpatient care, emergency care, prescription drugs, durable medical equipment, long-term care, mental health services, dental services, substance abuse treatment, chiropractic services, vision care and correction.
 (Medically necessary services that are not specifically mentioned will still be covered.)